emily883/PokemonReviewApp/README.md

-# PokemonReviewApp
+# Pokemon Review App

+Web Api for the visualization of Pokemons.

-Pokemon ASP.NET Web Api
+Made with ASP.
+Net Web Api